oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/setup.oepe.md

 ![](images/dcs/oepe.10.png)

-Give the location of the cloned repository.
+Browse the location of the cloned repository in `/home/oracle/workspace/` folder and select `acc/springboot-sample` subfolder.
 If the workspace location is the default it should look like the following: `/home/oracle/workspace/springboot.git-9534/acc/springboot-sample`
 Please note, that you need to give one of the subfolder of the local repository.
 Click Finish.